-- 3 On roof terminations, the intake piping should terminate straight down using two 90° elbows (See FIGURE 33). - 4 Exhaust piping must terminate straight out or up as shown.
-A reducer may be required on the exhaust piping at the point where it exits the structure to improve he velocity of exhaust away from the intake piping.
-See TABLE 10.
+- 3 On roof terminations, the intake piping should terminate straight down using two 90° elbows (See "FIGURE 34"). - 4 Exhaust piping must terminate straight out or up as shown.
+A reducer may be required on the exhaust piping at the point where it exits the structure to improve the velocity of exhaust away from the intake piping.
+See "TABLE 8". - 5 On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305mm) for 2" PVC and 20 inches (508mm) for 3" (76mm) PVC beyond the outside wall.
+Intake piping should be as short as possible. - 6 On field supplied terminations, a minimum distance between the end of the exhaust pipe and the end of the intake pipe without a termination elbow is 8" and a minimum distance of 6" with a termination elbow.